ezored/ezored/README.md

 6. Check requirements for each target.
 Example: iOS target require that you have a macOS system.
 7. Ezored **core** is downloaded only one time, always that **ezored** folder not exists.

-## Dist folder prebuilt
+## Distribution folder prebuilt

-The folder containing all prebuilt things (android, ios, windows, macos, linux and others) are not versioned, but you can download a full version with the following command:
+The folder with name **dist** has all prebuilt things (Android, iOS, Windows, macOS, Linux and others) and this folder is not versioned, but you can download the full version with the following command:

 > python make.py dist download